As a first step, consider the who, what, when, why, and where questions to help to design your approval workflow:

 Who is responsible for approving and why? and when?

-What factors are affected when choosing the responsible person for approving - location, department, project, and threshold.
+Which factors are affected when assigning a responsible person for approval - location, department, project, and threshold?

-Your approval chain should be as efficient as possible - thus, it needs to be simple and clear at it's best:
+Your approval chain should be as efficient as possible - thus, it needs to be simple and clear:

-Your teammates should know why some requests/orders/invoices require approving,
+Your teammates should know why some requests/orders/invoices require approval,

-Responsible persons should know what the key factors are and how they will be tracked,
+Responsible people should know the key factors and how they will be tracked,

 There should be no extra steps.

 Approval is a time-consuming process and "time is money."
-Thus, the longer the process, the more steps you have the more expensive purchasing process will be
+Thus, the longer the process, the more steps you have the more expensive purchasing process is;

-Unclear and extra steps tend to produce mistakes and deliver little to no results
+Unclear and extra steps tend to create mistakes and deliver no results;

 Once done just follow the next steps and add the approval chain:

 Go to the left side of the menu and choose Configuration.

-Choose the Approval workflow page and select the document where you want to set the approval.
+Choose the Approval workflow page and select the document you want to set the approval for.